nmfs-opensci/quarto_titlepages/README.md

 <a href="img/bg-image.png"><img src="img/example.png" width="200"/></a>

-## Installing the extension
+## Install the extension

 ```bash
 quarto use template nmfs-opensci/quarto-titlepages@extension
 ```

 This will install the extension and create an example qmd file and bibliography that you can use as a starting place.
+Note, it will ask for the directory name and will install in that (empty) directory.

 ## Installation for an existing document